 Shanghai Stock Exchange

-New functions were programmed to be overlaid on the existing framework, paramount to the client demands was the addition of a platform for IPO ceremonies.
+Several new programs were to be integrated into the existing framework, paramount to the client demands was the addition of a platform for IPO ceremonies.
 Additional program integrated to the renovated central trading hall were a large meeting space for publicly traded companies, a market investigation and oversight area and increased media seating with direct views of sight ringing the periphery.
 A transformed section of the original trading seats, a portion of which was requested to be saved, was integrated as stock trading and investor education areas.
 Above the Central Trading Hall, the areas to the north and south on the mezzanine, originally located behind the trading monitor, will be transformed into conference rooms and a live-broadcast platform.
 The VIP floor, one floor above, will be renovated to include VIP meeting rooms and a museum dedicated to the history of the SSE.

 The glass cylinder market investigation and oversight area in the southern section of the central hall, with illuminated glass flooring and the news ticker displaying up-todate market data, will through its physical transparency, symbolize market openness.
 The trading area in the northern section of the hall will make use of a similar design approach, connecting the trading and oversight area with a glass volume formed in the traditional Chinese character for the number “eight.”
 The Chinese pronunciation of the number eight resembles the word “flourish,” implying a sense of prosperity for the market.